mariokubala/inventory-app/README.md

 ## Configuration

-Database is an H2 file located in ./data/inventorydb.
+Database is an H2 file located in mem:inventorydb.

 Error log is in ./logs.err.log